redwoodjs/redwoodjs-com-archive/docs/directives.md

 # Directives

-Redwood Directives are a powerful feature that supercharge your GraphQL-backed services.
+Redwood Directives are a powerful feature, supercharging your GraphQL-backed services.

 You can think of directives like "middleware" that lets you run reusable code during GraphQL execution to perform tasks like authentication and formatting.

-Redwood uses them to make protecting your api services from unauthorized access a snap.
-We call those Validators.
+Redwood uses them to make it a snap to protect your api services from unauthorized access.
+We call those **Validators**.

-And, your can use them to transform the output of your query result to modify string values, format dates, shield sensitive data, and more!
-We call those Transformers.
+You can also use them to transform the output of your query result to modify string values, format dates, shield sensitive data, and more!
+We call those **Transformers**.

-You'll recognize a directive by its preceded by the `@` character, e.g. `@myDirective`, and by being declared alongside a field:
+You'll recognize a directive being by the preceding `@` character, e.g. `@myDirective`, and by being declared alongside a field:

 ```ts
 type Bar {